Conopea galeata

+Description

-DescriptionConopea galeata grows to a diameter of about 1.5 cm.
+Conopea galeata grows to a diameter of about 1.5 cm.
 The basal plate by which it adheres to its host gorgonian is boat-shaped.
 The other main plates are the carina and the carinolaterals, but these are not visible because the coenenchyme (soft tissue) of the host overgrows the plates of the barnacle, apart from a gap through which the crustacean extends its cirri to feed.
 The plates have brown and white markings, but the barnacle may take on the gorgonian's colouring, which may be some shade of red, purple, orange, yellow or white.